 This ensures the continuity of your business.

 Many think the cost of credit insurance is too high.
-However, credit insurance costs only a fraction of your turnover.
+However, insurance for outstanding invoices costs only a fraction of your turnover.
 Typically, the cost is between 0.1 and 0.5 per cent of your turnover.
 The exact cost depends on your turnover, any previous losses, the number of debtors you have (spread of risk) and your debtors' countries of establishment.
 Moreover, the cost of credit insurance often does not outweigh the losses that can be incurred if you do not have credit insurance.

 People think there is a lot of administrative burden attached to credit insurance.
 That is not correct.
 Of course, you have to perform a number of actions, but these actually contribute to improving your debtor management and to reducing your debtor risks.
 Practice shows that in almost all organisations, credit insurance fits perfectly within the existing debtor monitoring.
 In fact, it often proves to be of absolute added value.